-In some cases, an HIV investigational drug may be available through an expanded access program.
-Expanded access allows for the use of an investigational drug outside of a clinical trial to treat a person who has a serious or immediately life-threatening disease and who has no FDA-approved treatment options.
-Drug companies must have permission from FDA to make an investigational drug available for expanded access.
+In some cases, an investigational HIV drug may be available through an expanded access program.
+Expanded access allows for the use of an investigational drug outside of a clinical trial to treat a person who has a serious or immediate life-threatening disease and who has no FDA-approved treatment options.
+Drug companies must have permission from the FDA to make an investigational drug available for expanded access.